What is a retail shop QR code?

 Lowe’s

-Home improvement retailer Lowe’s gives customers access to a wealth of extra materials and information via QR codes.
+Home improvement retailer Lowe's gives customers access to many extra materials and information via QR codes.

 Customers can access tutorial videos, product reviews, and even virtual consultations with experts by scanning a QR code on the in-store display.